Ateuluz/final-reality/README.md

 the caster and target, which could open the possibilities for pattern design implementations.

 I like the second idea better.

+Second one implemented with certain modifications.

+It's been made so that the Magical Character is still the caster, passing down information to the spell, all effects handled within spell, taking into consideration both caster and target.

 # Disclaimer